RicardoH0/markdown-portfolio/_includes/04-lists.md

 # Here is a list of my favorite things;
--Long walks on the beach
+- Long walks on the beach
--Disco dancing
+- Disco dancing
--Open Source
+- Open Source
--Learning Git and GitHub
+- Learning Git and GitHub